Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 when this enemy collides with a wall" or "How often, where and how this enemy spawns".

-Each element consists of a single preset, zero or more transforms and zero or more patches:
+Each element MUST consist of a single preset, zero or more transforms and zero or more patches:
 1. `Preset` is a base building block for the mesh/logic.
 For meshes it is a general mash shape, such as simple "circle", "square", "cube", "sphere",